webchick/aiven-docs/docs/platform/howto/byoc/delete-custom-cloud.md

 ## Prerequisites

--   Administrator's role for your Aiven organization
+-   [Super admin](/docs/platform/howto/make-super-admin) role for your Aiven organization
 -   At least one
     [custom cloud created](/docs/platform/howto/byoc/create-custom-cloud) in your Aiven organization
 -   No running services that uses a custom cloud to be deleted